Wealthify doesn't support your browser

 Reading time: 5 mins

-When it comes to withdrawing money from your pension, it’s important to come up with a plan and think about the ‘how.’
-If you haven’t made any decision yet, here’s a quick guide on pension drawdown to help you choose the right option.
+If you haven’t made any decisions yet, here’s a quick guide on pension drawdown to help you choose the right option for you.

 What are the different pension drawdown rules?